 Dear Farmingdale School Community,

-On behalf of myself, the entire Farmingdale staff and our Board of Education we would like to wish you and your family a very happy and healthy holiday season!
+On behalf of myself, the entire Farmingdale staff and our Board of Education we would like to wish you and your family a Very Happy and Healthy New Year!!

 Mrs. Edith Conroy